talhavawda/student-lab-sectioning/ifs-solver/Readme.md

     and the initial solution file (solution.xml), and produce an updated XML file (input data file) that is a partial solution (the unchanged course requests are still assigned as is, the new course requests are unassigned/unallocated and the old course requests removed)
         - Discovered a bug when preparing to add the solutions (assigned sections) to the studentsDict.
-            - Bug: Time overlap conflicts are not being detected by the solver and student's in my problem instance are being assigned to sections that occur at the same time
+            - BUG: Time overlap conflicts are not being detected by the solver and student's in my problem instance are being assigned to sections that occur at the same time
             - I discovered this bug as I was thinking what will reflect in the solution.xml file if there is a time conflict and thus the student will not be assigned a section for that course request.
 So I took a student (218047643)